IGETheCoder/Strang/README.md

 }
 ```

 If Strang gets a non-_'boolean'_ string, it will throw.
-I was considering another keyword, like `grasp` to use for non-'*boolean*'s, and will probably be implemented in the close future!
+I was considering adding another keyword, like `grasp` to use for non-'*boolean*'s, and it will probably be implemented in the close future!

 ## Loops